 6 Things to Know About The World Championship Barbecue Cooking Contest

-The largest barbecue event in the world is happening May 15-18, 2019 at Tom Lee Park in downtown Memphis, Tennessee.
-We have 220+ teams from 23 states and six foreign countries that have all flown in, swooped in, and drove down to MEMPHIS to compete for prizes, money, and eternal meat-loving glory.
+The largest barbecue event in the world is happening May 13-16, 2020 at Tom Lee Park in downtown Memphis, Tennessee.
+We have 200+ teams from dozens of states and multiple foreign countries that have all flown in, swooped in, and drove down to MEMPHIS to compete for prizes, money, and eternal meat-loving glory.

 1. If you haven’t checked out the ABCS of Memphis In May, now’s the time.